Louise Heger: Artistic career

 Louise Heger's artistic interests and ambitions imply that she adopted a behaviour outside the social norms assigned to women at the time: she freed herself from the domestic sphere to paint from nature and she chose to remain single in order to practise her art regularly.
 This lifestyle was only feasible after a compromise with her parents: by hiring her as an art teacher at the Heger boarding school, they ensured that their daughter remained close to Brussels and that she also had a salary.

 Heger painted primarily landscapes.
 Under the impetus of the painters of the Société Libre des Beaux-Arts, landscape paintings soon crystallised the issues of pictorial modernity in Belgium, and they now occupied the walls.
 Building on the relationships she had established with cultural figures, Heger participated in the annual exhibitions of the Brussels Artistic and Literary Circle in 1873, 1874, and 1878.
-Two of her works, entitled Le ruisseau du Hoyoux (The Hoyoux Stream) and the Sémois au printemps (Sémois in Spring), were exhibited at the Paris Salon in 1879.
+Two of her works, entitled Le ruisseau du Hoyoux (The Hoyoux Stream) and the Sémois au printemps (Sémois in Spring), were exhibited at the Paris Salon of 1879.
 She repeated the experience at the Paris Salon in 1884 under the guidance of her teacher and painter Alfred Stevens.
 Her presence on the national and international art scenes was noted, and her works were discussed.
 She soon began receiving commissions from bourgeois families eager to decorate their homes, such as Emile van Mons.

 During the following decade, a turning point occurred in Louise Heger's artistic career.
 On the one hand, she freed herself from her parents' guardianship by ending her teaching activities at the boarding school.
 She opened her new independent studio on Rue Isabelle, which became as much a space for creation as it was for exhibitions, and she now devoted herself exclusively to the practice of her art.
 Furthermore, she managed to free herself from the aesthetic influences inherited from her relationships with landscape painters in the realist tradition.

 Thanks to her network of contacts, Heger benefited from changes in the exhibition system: she frequented the private cultural circuits where the Brussels intelligentsia flocked to convert their economic capital into cultural capital.
 Her creations were included in the private collections of Ernest Solvay and Henri Van Cutsem.
 Alongside her participation in domestic salons, she continued to exhibit regularly at official Salons, and participated in all the annual national exhibitions from 1895 to 1900.
 One of her studies entitled Houffalize joined the public collections of the Royal Museums of Fine Arts of Belgium after being presented at the Brussels International Exposition of 1897.
 The work was lost during the Second World War and no image of the painting has survived.

 Her brother, Paul Heger, used his influence among his huge network of friends and colleagues to find buyers for his sister's work.